 If you are taking antidepressants, hepatotoxic drugs or monoamine oxidase (MAO) inhibitors, consult a health care practitioner prior to taking SAMe in place of or in addition to those medications.
 Not recommended for use in children.
 Do not use if you are pregnant or breastfeeding.
 Do not take at night as SAMe may cause anxiety, restlessness and insomnia.
 People with bipolar disorder (manic-depressive illness) should not use SAMe unless under medical supervision.
 Possible side effects are: mild gastrointestinal upsets (such as stomach pain, nausea, diarrhea, flatulence), anxiety, hyperactive muscle movement, insomnia and hypomania.
 When these side effects occur they often diminish with time or resolve with lower doses or cessation of use.
 There are no documented cases of allergies to SAMe.
 Keep out of reach of children.

 Deficiency of vitamins B6, B12, and other methyl donors may exacerbate SAMe deficiency.
-Theoretically may have additive serotonergic effects when used with antidepressants, but this has not been observed clinically, and when used simultaneously, no increase in adverse effects were noted compared to placebo.6
+Theoretically, may have additive serotonergic effects when used with antidepressants, but when used simultaneously, no increase in adverse effects were noted compared to placebo.8

-- Papakostas GI, et al. S-adenosyl methionine (SAMe) augmentation of serotonin reuptake inhibitors for antidepressant nonresponders with major depressive disorder: a double-blind, randomized clinical trial.
-Am J Psychiatry.
-2010 Aug;167(8):942-8.
+- Papakostas, G.I.
+Mischoulon, D., Shyu, I., et al. (2010).
+S-adenosyl methionine (SAMe) augmentation of serotonin reuptake inhibitors for antidepressant nonresponders with major depressive disorder: a double-blind, randomized clinical trial.
+Am J Psychiatry, 167(8), 942-8.

 - Williams, A.L., Girard, C., Jui, D., et al. (2005).
 S-adenosylmethionine (SAMe) as treatment for depression: a systematic review.
 Clin Invest Med, 28(3), 132-9.